CodePushGo/website/src/content/blog/en/how-delta-updates-reduce-payload-size.md

 To maintain reliability, the system includes safeguards like checksums and verification steps.
 If something goes wrong, it can automatically roll back to the last stable version, preventing disruptions for users.

-Up next, we’ll walk you through setting up delta updates in your Capacitor app.
+Up next, we’ll walk you through setting up delta updates in your React Native app.

 ## Setting Up Delta Updates